-6 Communications, marketing and surveillance laws
+Communications, marketing and surveillance laws

-Does the data protection law cover interception of communications, electronic marketing or monitoring and surveillance of individuals?
+6 Does the data protection law cover interception of communications, electronic marketing or monitoring and surveillance of individuals?
 If not, list other relevant laws in this regard.

 Electronic marketing is specifically regulated by the Privacy and Electronic Communications (EC Directive) Regulations 2003 (PECR) (as amended), although the GDPR and the DPA often apply to the same activities, to the extent that they involve the processing of PII.
-Interception and state surveillance are covered by the Investigatory Powers Act 2016.
+Interception and state surveillance are covered by the Investigatory Powers Act 2016 and the Regulation of Investigatory Powers Act

+2000.
 The interception of business communications is regulated by the Telecommunications (Lawful Business Practice) (Interception of Communications) Regulations 2000.

-7 Other laws
+Other laws

-Identify any further laws or regulations that provide specific data protection rules for related areas.
+7 Identify any further laws or regulations that provide specific data protection rules for related areas.